-I am a "jr".
-That means that I am named "after my Dad".
-His name is Jerry.
-Thus, I am Jerry Jr. Interestingly, I have never really been called "Jerry Jr." From as early as I can remember, I have been called "J.J." — except of course, at work, where I am simply called "Jerry".
+I am a “jr”.
+That means that I am named “after my Dad”.
+His name was Jerry.
+Thus, I am Jerry Jr. Interestingly, I have never really been called “Jerry Jr.” From as early as I can remember, I have been called “J.J.” — except of course, at work, where I was simply called “Jerry”.

 Here ends Part One — My name is “J.J.”

 I attended UC Davis for my law degree.
-I decided to not focus entirely on law while I was there.
-One of the "diversions" was learning how to Scuba dive.
-Now realize that I was at a university.
-Everything must fit into a semester long format.
-It matters not whether it is (i) "non-linear differential equations" or (ii) learning how to start a charcoal grill.
+As is typical for grad students, I decided to not focus entirely on the law while I was attending Davis.
+One of the “diversions” was learning how to Scuba dive.
+Now, it is important to realize that I was at a university.
+Everything must fit into a semester-long format.
+It matters not whether it is (i) “non-linear differential equations” or (ii) learning how to start a charcoal grill.
 One semester.
 No longer.
 No shorter.